aws/amazon-chime-sdk-ios/README.md

         ...
     end
     ```
-    If you don't need to use any video features in the application, you can use `AmazonChimeSDKNoVideoCodecs-Bitcode` for bitcode support or `AmazonChimeSDKNoVideoCodecs-No-Bitcode`:
+    If you don't need video and content share functionality, or software video codec support, you can use `AmazonChimeSDKMediaNoVideoCodecs-Bitcode` for bitcode support or `AmazonChimeSDKMediaNoVideoCodecs-No-Bitcode` to reduce size:
     ```
     target 'YourTarget' do
-        pod 'AmazonChimeSDKNoVideoCodecs-Bitcode'
+        pod 'AmazonChimeSDKMediaNoVideoCodecs-Bitcode'
         ...
     end
     ```